-When we observe the flurry of actions and reactions of States causing increased tension in the South China Sea, it often appears that there are no rules of international law governing the activities of claimant States, and that it is all a game of power politics.
+WHEN we observe the flurry of actions and reactions of states causing increased tension in the South China Sea, it often appears that there are no rules of international law governing claimant states' activities, and that it is all a game of power politics.

 This is simply not the case.